The Rediscovery Hypothesis: Language Models Need to Meet Linguistics: Proof of Theorem

 Also, by Property~\ref{prop:mi}.\ref{prop:diff},

 From \eqref{eq:x_max}, \eqref{eq:ub}, \eqref{eq:mi_h}, and the assumption $\rho>1-\sigma_i$, we have

 which implies \eqref{eq:main} and \eqref{eq:delta_i}.\end{proof}

 \begin{remark} Equation~\eqref{eq:mi_p} quantifies the dependence between $T$ and $W_{1:n}$, and it means that $T$ carries $100\cdot\rho\%$ of information contained in $W_{1:n}$.
 Similarly, Equation~\eqref{eq:x_max} means that both $W_i$ and $\mathbf{x}_i$ carry at least $100\cdot\sigma_i\%$ of information contained in $W_{1:n}$.
-By Firth's distributional hypothesis,\footnote{``a word is characterized by the company it keeps''} $\sigma_i$ is closer to $1$ than to $0$.
-Thus, $1-\sigma_i$ is close to $0$, and in this way, the condition $\rho>1-\sigma_i$ is a mild requirement on the strength of the dependence between $T$ and $W_{1:n}$. \end{remark}
+By Firth's distributional hypothesis~\cite{Firth57},\footnote{``you shall know a word by the company it keeps''} $\sigma_i$ significantly exceeds zero. \end{remark}

-\begin{remark} The mutual information $\I[W_i;\boldsymbol\xi_i]$ can be interpreted as the performace of a best language model that tries to predict the token $W_{i}$ given its contextual representation $\boldsymbol\xi_i$.\footnote{Just as $\I[T_i;\boldsymbol\xi_{i}]$ is interpreted as the performance of a best probe that tries to predict the linguistic property $T_i$ given the embedding $\boldsymbol\xi_i$ \shortcite{pimentel2020information}} Therefore, inequalities \eqref{eq:main} and \eqref{eq:delta_i} mean that removing a linguistic structure from word vectors \textit{does} harm the performance of a language model based on such word vectors, and the more the linguistic structure is interdependent with the underlying text (that is being predicted by the language model) the bigger is the harm. \end{remark}
+\begin{remark} The mutual information $\I[W_i;\boldsymbol\xi_i]$ can be interpreted as the performance of the best language model that tries to predict the token $W_{i}$ given its contextual representation $\boldsymbol\xi_i$.\footnote{Just as $\I[T_i;\boldsymbol\xi_{i}]$ is interpreted as the performance of the best probe that tries to predict the linguistic property $T_i$ given the embedding $\boldsymbol\xi_i$ \shortcite{pimentel2020information}} Therefore, inequalities \eqref{eq:main} and \eqref{eq:delta_i} mean that removing a linguistic structure from word vectors \textit{does} harm the performance of a language model based on such word vectors, and the more the linguistic structure is interdependent with the underlying text (that is being predicted by the language model) the bigger is the harm. \end{remark}